-The Medicare Rural Hospital Flexibility Program was created by Congress in 1997.
-The program provides support for very small rural hospitals that are located in rural areas 35 miles from another like hospital, are licensed for no more than 25 beds, and serve high Medicare and Medicaid populations to be certified by the Centers for Medicare and Medicaid Services as Critical Access Hospitals.
-Technical assistance is offered in the areas of quality improvement, financial and operational improvement, innovative model development, population health advancement, rural emergency medical services sustainability, and designation of facilities as Critical Access Hospitals.
-Through these activities, the program ensures that residents in rural communities have access to high quality health care services.
-The Pennsylvania Office of Rural Health is a leader in the nation in the implementation of this program and in population health to assist rural communities, Critical Access Hospitals, and other small rural hospitals in conducting community health needs assessments, expanding emergency medical services, participating in transformative models of financing and care, and developing programs to meet identified needs.
-The program is funded by the Federal Office of Rural Health

-Policy, Health Resources and Services Administration, U.S. Department of Health and Human Services.
+The Medicare Rural Hospital Flexibility Program was created by Congress in 1997 to address small rural hospital viability by designating eligible hospitals as Critical Access Hospitals (CAH) by the Centers for Medicare and Medicaid Services.
+CAHs are located in a federally designated rural area, are no more than 35 miles from another like hospital, are licensed for no more than 25 beds, provide 24/7 emergency care, and serve high Medicare and Medicaid populations.
+Technical assistance targets quality improvement, financial and operational improvement, innovative model development, population health advancement, rural emergency medical services sustainability, and designation of facilities as CAHs.
+Through these activities, the program ensures that residents in rural communities have access to high guality health care services to improve the health of rural residents.
+The Pennsylvania Office of Rural Health is a national leader in the implementation of this program and in population health activities to assess rural community health needs assessments, expand emergency medical services, participate in transformative models of financing and care, and develop programs to meet identified needs.
+The program is funded by the Federal Office of Rural Health Policy, Health Resources and Services Administration, U.S. Department of Health and Human Services.